 - Preheat oven to 300°F

-- Add the eggs, one at a time beating until just combined.
-You don't want to whip to much air into the mixture at this point.
+- Add the eggs, one at a time mixing until just combined.
+You don't want to whip air into the mixture at this point.4 large eggs

 - Pour onto the crust.
 Thump it on the counter a couple of times to get out any big air bubbles.

 - Bake until the middle doesn't jiggle, about an hour